 Elsewhere, Mario Draghi departed as President of the ECB and Christine Lagarde officially took over on the 1st November.
 She is expected to represent continuity in terms of monetary policy but the appointment does represent a move towards a more political ECB.

-October was a negative month for UK equity markets, with the FTSE 100 and FTSE All Share Indices falling -1.87% and -1.40% respectively.
+October was a negative month for UK equity markets, with the UK top 100 and all UK shares indices falling -1.87% and -1.40% respectively.
 Energy, Consumer Staples and Materials stocks, which account for roughly half of the main market, were the biggest detractors over the month.
 Sterling surged 5.31% against the US dollar, a rise which proved to be a headwind for Companies with sizeable USD earnings.

 The UK Manufacturing PMI rose to 49.6, well ahead of an expected of 48.1.
 Despite being at a 6 month high a reading below 50 still indicates contraction in the underlying sector.
 Brexit, political uncertainty and slow economic growth continued to weigh leading to falls in output and new orders.
 October saw the seventh consecutive month for jobs losses as companies cited weaker demand, softer confidence alongside redundancies and no-replacement of leavers over the period.
 For the first time in three and a half years input prices didn’t rise which helped to alleviate price pressures.